-J.T. grew up on his family farm in rural Pierce County, where he still lives today.
-He graduated from Yelm High School and attended the University of Puget Sound, participating in the Honors classical curriculum.
-He earned his bachelor’s degree in History from Washington State University.
+Representative J.T.
+Wilcox grew up on his family farm in rural Pierce County, where he still lives today.
+He is a graduate of Washington State University, where he earned his bachelor’s degree in history.

-J.T. has served as chairman of Milk-Pep, the national “Got Milk” program, with a $100 million annual budget.
-He has served as Chairman of the Washington Holstein Association, the Washington Poultry Industry Association and also sat on the boards of the Washington Egg Commission and the International Dairy Foods Association.
+He served as chairman of Milk-Pep, the national “Got Milk” program, with a $100 million annual budget.
+Additionally, he served as Chairman of the Washington Holstein Association, the Washington Poultry Industry Association, and also sat on the boards of the Washington Egg Commission and the International Dairy Foods Association.

 J.T. and his wife, Kathy, a 6th grade teacher in Yelm, have three children.
-Katie attends Whitworth University, Donnie is a marketing Manager for Amazon and Jimmy is on active duty in the US Army.
+His daughter Katie graduates this year from Whitworth University, his son Donnie is a marketing Manager for Amazon, and his other son Jimmy is finishing up his degree at UW-Tacoma after serving three years active duty in the US Army.

 In his community, J.T. has been involved with the Roy Volunteer Fire Department, Pacific Education Institute, and the Nisqually River Basin Land Trust.
-He is a member of Yelm Methodist Church, Yelm Lions Club, Graham Business Association and the Orting Chamber of Commerce.
+He is a member of the Yelm Lions Club, Graham Business Association and the Orting Chamber of Commerce.